panther-labs/panther-analysis/README.md

 # Panther Analysis

-This repository is a combination of open source policies and rules meant to be run with [Panther](https://github.com/panther-labs/panther), as well as the `panther-cli` tool which can be used to test and package these policies and rules locally.
+This repository is a combination of open source policies and rules meant to be run with [Panther](https://github.com/panther-labs/panther), as well as the `panther-cli` tool which can be used to test and package these policies and rules without having to go through the Panther web interface.

 ## Analysis - Policies & Rules

 Within the `analysis` directory, you will find a collection of rules and policies.
-The policies check the configuration of cloud resources.
-The rules evaluate log events.
+Policies define the compliant and secure state of a cloud Resource, whereas Rules perform analysis on log data.
+These can be used in conjunction to ensure a cloud environment is configured securely, as well as detect possible malicious activity.

 ### Included Policies